luna-ortus-cor/EC4305-Project/README.md

 - Marginal distribution modelling (parametric + non-parametric)
 - Copula-based dependence modelling
 - Regression analysis for price determinants

-The work is implemented in Python using Jupyter Notebooks, supported by custom scripts for copula construction and diagnostics.
+The work is implemented in Python using Jupyter Notebooks.